nLab

 References

-A recent textbook is
+A fairly recent textbook is

 • L. Ribes and P. Zalesskii, 2000, Profinite groups, volume 40 of Ergebnisse der Mathematik und ihrer Grenzgebiete.
 3. Folge, Springer-Verlag, Berlin.